Lie groups and Lie algebras: The hydrogen atom, I

-in $L^2(\Bbb R^3)$.
+which belong to $L^2(\Bbb R^3)$ and thus decay at infinity in the sense of $L^2$-norm (this is the situation when the electron does not have enough energy to escape from the nucleus, i.e., it is ``bound" to it and thus unlikely to be found far from the origin, which explains the terminology).
+In particular, such eigenfunctions must have negative energy, $E<0$.
 To do so, let us utilize the rotational symmetry and write this equation in spherical coordinates.
 For this we just need to write the Laplacian $\Delta$ in spherical coordinates.
 Let us write $\bold r=r\bold u$, where $\bold u\in S^2$ (i.e., $|\bold u|=1$).
 We have

 where

 is a differential operator on $S^2$ (the {\bf spherical Laplacian}, or the {\bf Laplace-Beltrami operator}) and

 is the {\bf radial part} of $\Delta$ (check it!).
 So our equation looks like